anshumanrai012/UiPath_CICD/README.md

 This repository ie enabled with CICD.
 Once a PR is merged, it publishes the package to Github.
-UiPath environment vatiavles need to setup in Setting>Security>secrets and variables>Action>Repository secrets
+UiPath environment variables need to setup in Setting>Security>secrets and variables>Action>Repository secrets